Package 'markovDP'

 Description

-Find unreachable and absorbing states using the transition model.
+Find or removes unreachable states using the transition model.

 Usage